Peanut Butter Festival returns to New Bethlehem next week

 Also new this year, the festival is hosting the Cute as a Peanut contest for young children, with the winner being announced at 4:30 p.m. on Sunday before the festival’s end.

+“I’m excited that we have been able to add a couple of new items to the festival,” Gerow said.
+“We are pleased to partner with the Historical Society to include their quilt show into our event.
+We’re hoping that this will be the first of many PBF events that will expand uptown from Gumtown Park.
+And, we are introducing our Cute as a Peanut photo contest.
+This contest is open to either girls or boys ages five and under.
+We think it will be a fun way to get young people involved in the festival.

-Gerow thanked all the local businesses, sponsors and volunteers who help make the event possible each year.
+“There have been some rough spots getting here, but we think this year’s festival will be a lot of fun for the whole family,” Gerow said, thanking all the local businesses, sponsors and volunteers who help make the event possible each year.

+“The nationally-recognized and award-winning New Bethlehem Peanut Butter Festival is our community’s signature event and small-town America at its best,” said New Bethlehem Mayor Gordon Barrows, who also sits on the chamber board.
+“The Redbank Valley Chamber of Commerce and myself as mayor of New Bethlehem invite your family and friends to celebrate our 25th anniversary.
+Hope to see you there!”

 For more information about the festival, visit the chamber’s website at www.PBFestival.com.